PINE STRAW INDUSTRY BACKGROUND

 CLARK DORMAN'S MOBILE PINE STRAW BALERS

-The baler has controls to make it go forward or in reverse, depending upon the required action.
-It is light enough to turn left or right using manpower due to the pivoting wheel located at the front of the baler.
+The mobile baler has controls to make it go forward or in reverse.
+It is light enough to turn left or right using manpower due to the pivoting wheel located at its front.
 This makes it easy to maneuver in a pine forest over or around the roots, rocks, bushes, or trees that tend to serve as obstacles.

 A hydraulic compression arm is used to compress the pine straw into a standard size bale in a single compressive stroke.
 The arm is powered by a gasoline-engine-powered hydraulic pump which uses hydraulic fluid to extend the arm.
 This greatly reduces the amount of manpower needed to produce a single bale of straw.
 It also takes away the need for "topping off" the straw in order to get a standard size bale because of the arm's ability to compress the entire lengthened chamber's worth of straw.
 Also, after the bale has been compressed and tied off, the hydraulic arm pushes it out the end of the loading gate and then automatically retracts.
 All in all, the amount of manpower required has been reduced to less than half as before.

-The mobile pine straw baler comes with a hitch attachment and can be hooked to the back of any vehicle and transported down the highway.
-The pivoting wheel at the front of the baler is detachable, thus allowing the two rear tires to roll down the road.
+The mobile baler comes with a hitch attachment and can be hooked to the back of any vehicle and transported down the highway.
+The pivoting wheel at the front is detachable, allowing the two rear tires to roll down the road.
 There is a location on the baler where the pivoting wheel can be placed for highway transportation.